-The most obvious hypothesis is that the rapid increase in discharge between 4 and 7 January caused break-up and consolidation of a cover which had formed only a few days earlier and was therefore quite weak.
+The most obvious hypothesis is that the rapid increase in discharge between 4 and 7 January caused break-up and consolidation of a cover which had formed only a few days earlier and was therefore guite weak.
 The resulting telescoping of the cover over a long length of river released a large quantity of water from storage as levels dropped from an ice-cover rating to an open-water rating.
-This storage release produced a transient flow and stage peak on the night of 7 - 8 January.
+This storage release produced а transient flow and stage peak on the night of 7 - 8 January.

 In December 1979, as reported by Acres (1980), complete freeze-over occurred at Peace River on 24 December, and by 28 December the freeze-over front had advanced 44 km upstream.
-Between 30 January, following December and 3 а rapid increase in Bennett Dam releases from about 400 to $1200 \text{ m}^3/\text{s}$ a day or two earlier, the ice front retreated downstream by 12 km; the cover consolidated over a length of 26 km and thickened from about 1.0 to 2.4 m where measured at a point 18 km above Peace River.
-This 1979 experience appears to have been guite similar to that of 1982, the main difference being that in 1979 the consolidation did not extend over such a long length and did not noticeably affect Peace River town.
-By the time the 1979 discharge increases arrived, the cover in the vicinity of Peace River had been in place for a longer period than in 1982 and was presumably thick and strong enough to resist consolidation.
+Between 30 December and 3 January, following а rapid increase in Bennett Dam releases from about 400 to 1200 m^3/s a day or two earlier, the ice front retreated downstream by 12 km; the cover consolidated over a length of 26 km and thickened from about 1.0 to 2.4 m where measured at a point This 1979 experience 18 km above Peace River. appears to have been guite similar to that of 1982, the main difference being that in 1979 the consolidation did not extend over such a long length and did not noticeably affect Peace River By the time the 1979 discharge increases town. arrived, the cover in the vicinity of Peace River had been in place for a longer period than in 1982 and was presumably thick and strong enough to resist consolidation.